luiscm17/ai-102-azure/1-ai-agents/Instructions/03d-use-local-mcp-server-tools.md

     - Dry Shampoo: 45
     ```

 1. You can continue the conversation if you like.
 The thread is *stateful*, so it retains the conversation history - meaning that the agent has the full context for each response.

     Try entering prompts such as:

-    ```
+    ```yml
    Are there any products that should be restocked?
     ```

-    ```
+    ```yml
    Which products would you recommend for clearance?
     ```

-    ```
+    ```yml
    What are the best sellers this week?
     ```